ismizu/Time_Series_Modeling_Covid_Vax/README.md

 # Visualizing COVID Hospitalizations and Fatalities based on Vaccination Rate

-The purpose of this project is two fold:
+The purpose of this project is three fold:
 1. Predict the hospitalizations and fatalities due to COVID-19 for the next four weeks
     - Providing insight for healthcare facilities, vaccination clinics
 2. Provide a sliding-scale to alter vaccination rates, visualizing the results
     - Visualize what a higher or lower vaccination rate could have led to in terms of hospitalizations and fatalities
+3. Deploy visualizations in an interactive web application
+    - Web app can be found [here](https://covidmodellingproject.weebly.com/)

 ![pexels-artem-podrez-5878514.jpg](https://github.com/ismizu/Time_Series_Modeling_Covid_Vax/blob/main/images/pexels-artem-podrez-5878514.jpg)